Urkaz/urkaz.github.io/assets/data/games/purramid.md

 # Overview

-Coordination, inventiveness and cat madness are essential to make use of the ancient secrets of Egypt!
+Game made in for the 2016 Global Game Jam in Unity.

 # My role

-I was in charge programming one of the traps.
+I was in charge programming the traps and its effects.

 ## Challenges